-AHAF exists to help individuals and families who are suffering from the effects of trauma.
+AHAF exists to help individuals and families heal from traumatic experiences.

 Did you know?

 Left untreated, post-traumatic stress can produce chronic symptoms that are life altering.
-Additionally, related disorders often produce feelings of hopelessness that often go unreported.
-Symptoms should be targeted by early treatment interventions and support.
+Additionally, related problems often result in feelings of hopelessness that often go unreported.
+Symptoms should be targeted by early interventions and support.

 What is a traumatic experience?

-Trauma is a harmful or threatening event that is outside the range of normal experience and completely beyond control.
-Trauma’s impact on individuals and families can be pervasive, life changing, and enduring.
-Trauma can negatively influence the way people think and feel about themselves, others, and God.
-Additionally, post-traumatic reactions can be triggered by normal experiences months and even years after a trauma has occurred.
+Traumatic experiences are a harmful or threatening events that are outside the range of normal experience and completely beyond control.
+Traumatic experiences can be life altering by negatively influencing the way people think and feel about themselves, others, and God.
+Additionally, intense emotional reactions can be triggered in normal daily life long after a traumatic experience.
 Those who experience post-traumatic stress can be troubled by thoughts of suicide and many attempt or complete suicide.
-Traumatic occurrences include:
+Traumatic experiences include:

 • Death of a loved one